 Keep your employees happy

-Most importantly, keep your employees happy.
+Last and most important business tip, keep your employees happy.

 In an economic climate where getting another headcount (or more) is akin to getting blood out of stone, small businesses are in better stead if they keep existing employees happy.
 Not only are they the arms and legs of your business, they help make your clients happy which in turn benefits your business.
 So how do you keep your good employees and make the high potential ones better at what they do?